MicrosoftDocs/azure-docs/articles/azure-monitor/insights/sql-insights-overview.md

 SQL insights has no support or limited support for the following:
 - **Non-Azure instances**: SQL Server running on virtual machines outside of Azure are not supported
 - **Azure SQL Database elastic pools**: Metrics cannot be gathered for elastic pools.
-However, metrics can be gathered for individual databases within elastic pools
+Metrics cannot be gathered for databases within elastic pools.
 - **Azure SQL Database low service tiers**: Metrics cannot be gathered for databases on Basic, S0, S1, and S2 [service tiers](../../azure-sql/database/resource-limits-dtu-single-databases.md)
 - **Azure SQL Database serverless tier**: Metrics can be gathered for databases using the serverless compute tier.
 However, the process of gathering metrics will reset the auto-pause delay timer, preventing the database from entering an auto-paused state
-- **Readable secondary replicas**: Metrics can only be gathered for a single secondary replica per-database.
+- **Secondary replicas**: Metrics can only be gathered for a single secondary replica per-database.
 If a database has more than 1 secondary replica, only 1 can be monitored.
 - **Authentication with Azure Active Directory**: The only supported method of [authentication](../../azure-sql/database/logins-create-manage.md#authentication-and-authorization) for monitoring is SQL authentication.
 For SQL Server on Azure VM, authentication using Active Directory on a custom domain controller is not supported.

 ## Open SQL insights